divslinger/Android-Merchant-App/TEST_PLAN.md

 #### Payment INPUT: before any test, launch app & do required setup
 1. Verify that amount of 0 are forbidden
-   * Go to the 'Payment INPUT' screen
+   * Go to 'Payment INPUT' screen
    * Ensure that the amount is 0
    * Click on 'Check-out'
    * Confirm that a temporary error message appears in RED notifying that the amount is invalid
 1. USD CURRENCY formatting & keyboard
-   * Go to the 'Settings' screen
+   * Go to 'Settings' screen
    * Select country: US with currency: USD
-   * Go to the 'Payment INPUT' screen
+   * Go to 'Payment INPUT' screen
-   * Ensure that the amount is 1234,56
+   * Enter the amount of 1234,56
    * Confirm that the decimal button ',' on the left of button '0' is NOT greyed and works
    * Confirm that it doesn't introduce a 3rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as $1,234.56
+   * Click 'Cancel' to return to the 'Payment INPUT' screen
+   * Enter the amount of 0,99
+   * Click on 'Check-out'
+   * Configure your wallet to use US currency: USD
+   * Scan the QR code with your wallet and verify same exact amount is displayed on your wallet $0.99
 1. JPY CURRENCY formatting & keyboard
-   * Go to the 'Settings' screen
+   * Go to 'Settings' screen
    * Select country: Japan with currency: JPY
-   * Go to the 'Payment INPUT' screen
+   * Go to 'Payment INPUT' screen
-   * Ensure that the amount is 1234
+   * Enter the amount of 1234
    * Confirm that the decimal button ',' on the left of button '0' is greyed and does nothing
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as ¥1,234
+   * Click 'Cancel' to return to the 'Payment INPUT' screen
+   * Enter the amount of 95 JPY
+   * Click on 'Check-out'
+   * Configure your wallet to use Japan currency: JPY
+   * Scan the QR code with your wallet and verify same exact amount is displayed on your wallet 95 JPY
 1. EUR CURRENCY formatting & keyboard
-   * Go to the 'Settings' screen
+   * Go to 'Settings' screen
-   * Select country: Belgium with currency: EUR
+   * Select country: France with currency: EUR
-   * Go to the 'Payment INPUT' screen
+   * Go to 'Payment INPUT' screen
-   * Ensure that the amount is 1234,56
+   * Enter the amount of 1234,56
    * Confirm that the decimal button ',' on the left of button '0' is NOT greyed and works
    * Confirm that it doesn't introduce a 3rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed EXACTLY as 1.234,56 € (Notice inversion of ./, compared to USD)
+   * Click 'Cancel' to return to the 'Payment INPUT' screen
+   * Enter the amount of 0,50 EUR
+   * Click on 'Check-out'
+   * Configure your wallet to use France currency: EUR
+   * Scan the QR code with your wallet and verify same exact amount is displayed on your wallet 0,50 EUR
 1. JOD CURRENCY formatting & keyboard
-   * Go to the 'Settings' screen
+   * Go to 'Settings' screen
    * Select country: Jordan with currency: JOD
-   * Go to the 'Payment INPUT' screen
+   * Go to 'Payment INPUT' screen
-   * Ensure that the amount is 1234,567
+   * Enter the amount of 1234,567
    * Confirm that the decimal button ',' on the left of button '0' is NOT greyed and works
    * Confirm that it doesn't introduce a 4rd decimal when pressing any digit
    * Click on 'Check-out'
    * Confirm that the amount is displayed as 1234,567 (it will varies depending on how the phone supports Arabic)
+   * Click 'Cancel' to return to the 'Payment INPUT' screen
+   * Enter the amount of 0,349 JOD
+   * Click on 'Check-out'
+   * Configure your wallet to use Jordan currency: JOD
+   * Scan the QR code with your wallet and verify same exact amount is displayed on your wallet 0,349 JOD

 #### Payment REQUEST: before any test, launch app & do required setup
 1. create invoice shows QR code & correct FIAT amount